 Take a look at our library of 20 Thai Massage online courses.
 You might find that this is exactly what you need to build up Thai Massage skills which will totally transform your career.

-The author, Shama Kern, is the founder and director of Thai Healing Massage Academy and the creator of 20 online Thai Massage training courses.
-He has been practicing and teaching Thai Massage for two decades.
+The author, Shama Kern, is the founder of Thai Healing Massage Academy and the creator of 20 online Thai Massage training courses.
+He has been practicing and teaching Thai Massage for over two decades.